loopstick/CCA_Mechatronics_Spring2020/README.md

 			you wish
 		- As always
 			- Email me if you have questions
-			- Remember my office hours 3-3:30 on Thursdays, and at other times if you email me to set it up.
 			- Make a new folder on your Github repository for this project
 			- Put your code in that folder.
 			- Put a schematic in that folder.
 Hand drawn is fine.